krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ## boundary (singular) fit: see help('isSingular')
 ```

 The estimate of the among-batch variance, $\sigma^2_B$, is 0.
 The warning generated by R tells us that our fit is singular: one of the estimated parameters lies on the boundary of its possible values.
-To quote Bates (2012+, using our notation):
+To quote @bates2012lme4 (using our notation):

 > "An estimate of 0 for $\sigma_B$ does not mean that there is no variation between the groups.
 Indeed, ... there is some small amount of variability between the groups.
 The estimate, $\hat{\sigma}_B=0$, simply indicates that the level of 'between-group' variability is not sufficient to warrant incorporating random effects in the model.